-We recently settled a case against Panos.
+We recently settled a case against Dr. Panos.
 We represented 149 patients against a doctor who made millions of dollars by doing surgeries on people that weren’t necessary.
 We are working against several major insurance companies to get ALL 149 of our clients, in this case, the compensation that they both needed and deserved.

-We also represented a patient who was given the wrong medicine by the hospital pharmacy.
+We represented a patient who was given the wrong medicine by the hospital pharmacy.
 The hospital pharmacy was liable for the mistake by the pharmacy in handing out the wrong medicine.

-We represented a patient against Jamaica Hospital.
+We also represented a patient against Jamaica Hospital.
 The hospital failed to perform emergency surgery when it was indicated.
 The patient presented to the emergency room with a perforated bowel requiring immediate surgery.
 The patient was left alone for 12 hours before receiving surgery.
 The hospital’s negligence existed due to the failure of its employees to make sure surgery was done immediately.

 Failure to Diagnose Cancer

 Very often the signs that a patient has cancer are overlooked by a doctor.
-When a doctor fails to notice the signs that a patient may be suffering from, colon or breast cancer, a medical malpractice case against the doctor who misdiagnosed the cancer may exist.
+When a doctor fails to notice the signs that a patient may be suffering from, colon or breast cancer, a medical malpractice case against the doctor who misdiagnosed the Cancer may exist.
 Our office specializes in cases where a doctor fails to diagnose colon cancer, breast cancer, or skin cancer.